 Patients who have previously received a vasectomy will occasionally change their mind later on for a wide variety of reasons.
 While a vasectomy is a permanent form of birth control, there is a procedure that can reverse it effects.
 The board-certified urologists at Florida Sex Health are highly experienced in performing vasectomy reversals.
 They will take the time to thoroughly discuss the procedure and answer any questions.
-Call (813) 250-2213 to schedule an appointment at our urology office in Tampa, FL today!
+Call (813) 250-2213 to schedule an appointment at our men’s health clinic in Tampa, FL today!

 How Does a Vasectomy Reversal Work?

 A vasectomy procedure involves the cutting of the vas deferens.
 These tubes are what allows the sperm to travel from a testicle into the semen.
 During a vasectomy reversal, the surgeon will reconnect the tubes of the vas deferens in order to restore its connection between the sperm and semen.

 The restoration of the vas deferens can be accomplished in two different ways:

 - Vasovasostomy: sewing the severed ends of the vas deferens back together

 - Vasoepididymostomy: attaching the vas deferens directly to the epididymis, which is the organ that holds a man’s storage of sperm.

 Risks of a Vasectomy Reversal

 A vasectomy reversal procedure is fairly minimal and is not associated with many side effects.
 Uncommon complications that can arise from a vasectomy reversal include: